AriFordsham/GHCWiki/extensible-records.md

 - Permutativity:: Are `{X :: Int, Y :: Int}` and `{Y :: Int, X :: Int}` the same type?
 The **Poor Man's Records** system distinguishes these two, which makes implementation much simpler, but means that any function which accepts permuted records must be polymorphic.
 - Repeated Fields:: Is `{X :: Int, X :: Int}` a valid record type?
 Both **Poor Man's Records** and **Scoped Labels** allow this type, but other systems consider this an error.

+Apparently the first of these is particularly controversial: see [ http://www.haskell.org/pipermail/haskell/2008-February/020177.html](http://www.haskell.org/pipermail/haskell/2008-February/020177.html)

 # Label Namespace